gregarmer/pine64-temp-humidity/README.md

-# Pine 64 - Temp / Humidity Reader
+# Pine 64 - Temperature / Humidity Reader

 This code reads the temperature and relative humidity from a Pine64 I2C PMSD001 sensor.